firezone/firezone/CONTRIBUTING.md

 ### Ensure Everything Works

-There is a `wireguard-client` container in the docker-compose configuration that can be used to simulate a WireGuard client connecting to Firezone.
+There is a `client` container in the docker-compose configuration that can be used to simulate a WireGuard client connecting to Firezone.
+It's already provisioned in the Firezone development cluster and has a corresponding WireGuard configuration located at .devcontainer/wg0.client.conf.
 It's attached to the `isolation` Docker network which is isolated from the other Firezone Docker services.
-By connecting to Firezone from the `wireguard-client` container, you can test the WireGuard tunnel is set up correctly by pinging the `caddy` container:
+By connecting to Firezone from the `client` container, you can test the WireGuard tunnel is set up correctly by pinging the `caddy` container:

-* `docker compose exec wireguard-client ping caddy`
+* `docker compose exec client ping 172.28.0.99`
-* `docker compose exec wireguard-client curl -k https://caddy/hello`: this should return `HELLO` text.
+* `docker compose exec client curl -k 172.28.0.99:8443/hello`: this should return `HELLO` text.

-To setup this test before doing `docker compose up` do this:
-* Create a device in firezone using the default configuration except for:
-  * `DNS`: `127.0.0.11` (Docker internal DNS)
-  * `Endpoint`: `elixir:51820` (Need to edit after download)
-* Download the generated configuration to `./tmp/config/wg0.conf`
-* `docker compose up`
+If the above commands indicate success, you should be good to go!

-## Running this inside a Devcontainer
+### Running this inside a Devcontainer

 You can run this using Github Codespaces or your own devcontainer using Docker.